CMU-Graphics/Scotty3D/docs/pathtracer/materials.md

 To get started take a look at the BSDF interface in `rays/bsdf.h`.
 There are a number of key methods you should understand in `BSDF class`:

 * `Spectrum evaluate(Vec3 out_dir, Vec3 in_dir)`: evaluates the distribution function for a given pair of directions.
 * `BSDF_Sample sample(Vec3 out_dir)`: given the `out_dir`, generates a random sample of the in-direction (which may be a reflection direction or a refracted transmitted light direction).
-It returns a `BSDF_Sample`, which contains the in-direction(`direction`), its probability (`pdf`), as well as the `absorbtion` for this pair of directions.
+It returns a `BSDF_Sample`, which contains the in-direction(`direction`), its probability (`pdf`), as well as the `attenuation` for this pair of directions.
 (You do not need to worry about the `emissive` for the materials that we are asking you to implement, since those materials do not emit light.)

 There are also two helper functions in the BSDF class in `student/bsdf.cpp` that you will need to implement: